 Presented at: ESEM (Rotterdam 2024-scheduled 29 of August), EUI Microeconometrics Working Group (2022).

-Using danish administrative data, in this paper we study how individuals' skill set composition affects self-selection into entrepreneurship.
-We use detailed education registry data on high school grades to measure individual human capital, particularly high school grades in math and Danish language to measure analytical and communication skills.
-We find that the final GPA and the average grade in math and in Danish are negatively associated with the probability of becoming an entrepreneur.
-Instead, we observe a positive complementarity in math and Danish language grades in predicting individuals self selection into entrepreneurship.
-In particular, for students with high math grades the probability of starting a business is monotonically increasing in their oral grade in Danish, while it is not so for the rest of the population.
-We interpret these observational findings as evidence of the importance of a balanced skill set, particularly the complementarity between analytical and communication skills, for self-selection into entrepreneurship.
-We propose an identification strategy to casually estimate the effect of skill multidimensionality on the probability of becoming an entrepreneur.
-For the population of high performing math students we use information on parents' human capital and exploit within-school, across-cohort variation in students' exposure to peers whose father has a university degree in humanities.
-We find that the most treated individual (90th percentile) in our sample has 1.1 percentage points higher probability of becoming an entrepreneur compared to the least treated one (10th percentile).
-The effect is economically significant, being equal to 20\% of the overall share of entrepreneurs in the economy.
-Motivated by the evidence that students performing well in math run on average more profitable and bigger businesses, we highlight the importance of improving communication skills of individuals with high analytical abilities to incentivize the creation of high performing firms.
+Using Danish administrative data, we study how individuals' skill set composition affects self-selection into entrepreneurship.
+We measure analytical and communication skills with high school grades in math and Danish.
+We observe a positive complementarity between math and Danish language grades in predicting individuals' self-selection into entrepreneurship: for students with high math grades, the probability of starting a business is monotonically increasing with their oral grade in Danish, while this is not the case for the rest of the population.
+We exploit within-school, across-cohort variation in students' exposure to peers whose fathers have a university degree in the humanities to causally estimate the effect of increasing communication skills on the probability of becoming an entrepreneur for the population of high-performing math students.
+We find that the individual at the 90th percentile of the treatment distribution has a 0.34 percentage point higher probability of becoming an entrepreneur in her late thirties than the individual at the 10th percentile of the treatment distribution.
+This effect is equal to 9\% of the share of entrepreneurs in the economy.
+As students who perform well in math run, on average, more profitable and larger businesses, we highlight the importance of improving the communication skills of individuals with high analytical abilities to incentivize the creation of high-performing firms.

 Presented at: The 1st International Conference of the Georgian Economic Association (Tbilisi 2024), DEF LUISS Internal Seminar (Rome 2023), EUI Microeconometrics Working Group (Florence 2024).